wpreimes/c3s_sm/docs/img2ts.rst

 .. code-block:: shell

-   c3s_repurpose /c3s_images /timeseries/data 2000-01-01 2001-01-01 sm sm_uncertainty
+   c3s_repurpose /c3s_images /timeseries/data 2000-01-01 2001-01-01 sm sm_uncertainty --land_points True

-Which would take C3S SM data stored in ``/c3s_images`` from January 1st 2000 to January 1st 2001 and store the parameters for soil moisture and its uncertainty as time series in the folder ``/timeseries/data``.
+Which would take C3S SM data stored in ``/c3s_images`` from January 1st 2000 to January 1st 2001 and store the parameters for soil moisture and its uncertainty of points marked as 'land' in the smecv-grid as time series in the folder ``/timeseries/data``.

 Conversion to time series is performed by the `repurpose package